If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Wattage is probably the most-overlooked consideration in choosing an electric pressure cooker.
 Yet it's one of the best indicators of how well your EPC sears, how fast it will cook, and other important issues.

-Power (wattage) is an important specification that many people overlook.
+Power (wattage) is an important specification that some people might overlook.
 A good wattage that will adequately sear food starts at around 900W.
 If you can't find the wattage specification and the manufacturer isn't being helpful, consider buying another model.

 Ease of Use

-As our tools become more and more electronic and as more and more features are available, the control panel issue is very real.
-This is true whether we're talking about electric pressure cookers, cell phones, washing machines, or induction cooktops, or anything else.
+As our tools become more and more electronic and as more and more features are available, the ease-of-use issue is very real.
+This is true whether we're talking about electric pressure cookers, cell phones, washing machines, or anything else.

-Maybe with their many features, this is somewhat unavoidable, but my biggest objection to electric pressure cookers is this: confusing control panels!
+With their many features, confusion is somewhat unavoidable for EPCs.
 There can be a dozen buttons scattered around a digital screen with no apparent reason or logic for the placement.
 Why are some functions separate buttons, and some a scroll function on the screen?

 And just as frustrating is that on many models, it can be hard to tell when a setting is selected, when the unit has begun running, and when it's finished.
-I've heard many stories about people thinking their pot was set only to come back an hour later and find that it hadn't even started.
+There are a lot of stories about people thinking their pot was set only to come back an hour later and find that it hadn't even started.

 If you're new to the EPC, a control panel like this can be daunting:

-This is why I have a category for the easiest EPC to use (the Breville Pressure Cooker--see it on Amazon), which is almost completely controlled with a dial and a digital menu and gets high marks from reviewers for ease of use).
+This is why we have a category in our reviews for the easiest EPC to use (the Breville Pressure Cooker--see it on Amazon), which is almost completely controlled with a dial and a digital menu and gets high marks from reviewers for ease of use).

 The most popular size for an EPC is around 6 quarts.
 This is enough to make a meal for a typical family (up to about 7 people). instant pot vs. pressure cooker